Shaikh-areeb/Python/README.md

 > This notebook explains how **dictionaries work in Python**, which store data in key-value pairs.
 > It covers creating, accessing, updating, and deleting elements, along with useful dictionary methods.
 > The notebook also includes iteration techniques and dictionary comprehension to help efficiently work with structured data.

+### 📃 Nested Dictionary Notebook

+#### 🔹 Topics Covered
+- Introduction to Nested Dictionaries
+- Creating Nested Dictionaries
+- Accessing Nested Dictionary Values
+- Updating Values in Nested Dictionaries
+- Adding New Key-Value Pairs
+- Removing Elements (`pop`, `del`)
+- Iterating Through Nested Dictionaries
+- Using `.keys()`, `.values()`, `.items()`
+- Safe Access using `.get()`
+- Dictionary inside Dictionary vs List inside Dictionary
+- Practical Examples (Student Data, Employee Records)

+> This notebook explains how **nested dictionaries work in Python**, where a dictionary contains another dictionary as its value.
+> It helps in representing complex real-world structured data such as student records, employee details, and JSON-like data.
+> The notebook covers how to access, update, iterate, and safely handle nested data with practical examples to build a strong understanding of hierarchical data structures in Python.